 Below is an overview of enforcements actions most recently published in the SFPA's annual reports.
 Information on enforcement action in previous years is available in our Annual Reports.

-During 2017, a total of 34 separate files were initiated in the Irish Jurisdiction by the SFPA and the Naval Service by way of direct enforcement.
-Of the 34 incidents a total of 54 separate infringements were investigated.
-Of the files commenced 28 were in relation to Irish fishing vessels, 3 were unregistered vessels and the remaining 3 files related to UK registered vessels.
-Of the 54 separate infringements investigated, 6 incidents were initiated by the Naval Service and the balance were discovered and investigated by the Sea-Fisheries Protection Authority.
+During 2019, a total of 52 separate case files were initiated in the Irish Jurisdiction by the SFPA and the Naval Service by way of direct enforcement.
+Of the 52 cases, a total of 62 separate infringements were investigated.